SoftwareAG/c8y-docs/content/users-guide/administration-bundle/changing-settings.md

   * Renewal timeout - expected to be much shorter than the `absolute timeout`.
 Defines the time after which the {{< product-c8y-iot >}} tries to provide a new token (session identifier).
 The renewal may take place only when {{< product-c8y-iot >}} receives an HTTP request from a client with a non-expired token and the period of time between obtaining the token and the execution of the request is greater than the `renewal timeout`.
   * Renewal token delay - during the session token renewal the previously provided token is revoked and a new one is provided.
 The delay defined by this parameter is used to make this process smooth and not disturbing for the user.
 The old token is still valid for this period (1 minute by default) so both tokens, old and new one, are accepted by {{< product-c8y-iot >}}.
   * Maximum number of parallel sessions per user - defines the maximum number of sessions which can be started by each user (for example on different machines or browsers).
 When a user exceeds this limit, then the oldest session will be terminated and the user will be logged out on this particular device.
-  * User agent validation - defines if {{< product-c8y-iot >}} should use additional protection for communication in the form of comparing the user-agent sent in headers of consecutive requests in the scope of one session.
-If the protection is turned on then a request with changed user-agent will not be authorized.
+  * User agent validation - defines if {{< product-c8y-iot >}} should use additional protection for communication in the form of comparing the user agent sent in headers of consecutive requests in the scope of one session.
+If the protection is turned on then a request with changed user agent will not be authorized.

 >**Info:** The relation between the time parameters should be the following: `renewal timeout` < `token lifetime < `absolute timeout`.
 ><br>